 For winter travel you will need a Sno-Park permit ($5/day, $25/season).
 The permits can be purchased in Meyers or South Lake Tahoe (not at the actual Sno-Park) and they will save you the $100 ticket if you park without a permit.

 If the Carson Pass Information Station is open while you’re at Carson Pass, stop in and check out their selection of books and maps.
 Lots of cool stuff to get you interested and more informed about the flora/fauna and history of the region.

 Here’s a map to assist you in finding the parking area for Carson Pass.

-The route travels through diverse terrain (forests and exposed granite and grassy fields) and once you travel past Frog Lake, you’ll be exposed to the elements.
-The wind can be quite aggressive by the time you reach the Pacific Crest Trail/Elephants Back junction, so bring extra layers and sun protection if you plan to stay long.
-The first 1.3 miles south from Carson Pass is the actual Pacific Crest Trail, but then it branches off from the route to Winnemucca Lake and takes you past Elephants Back.
+The first 1.3 miles south from Carson Pass is the actual Pacific Crest Trail, but then it branches off from the route to Winnemucca Lake taking you west of Elephants Back.
 This intersection is also where the Pacific Crest Trail and Tahoe-Yosemite Trail diverge.
 Continue straight along the trail to arrive at Winnemucca Lake.
-Traveling further along this route will take you to Round Top Lake, Fourth of July Lake, and further down to Summit City Canyon which is the Tahoe-Yosemite Trail route.
+Then, you could travel further along this trail to Round Top Lake, Fourth of July Lake, and way down into Summit City Canyon (which is the Tahoe-Yosemite Trail route).